 The method and procedures of executing any task may vary with a significant impact on the overall cost of the project.
 Listed below are some of the items under this header to impact the cost and must be controlled/implemented.

 An incorrect or flawed cost estimate can have a serious impact on the final cost of the project.
-This issue can lead to an unreliable schedule & increase the risk of cost overrun.
+This issue can lead to an unreliable schedule & increase the risk of cost overrun in construction project.

 The estimate should be prepared or at least reviewed and validated by an experienced cost estimator who is cognizant of the Scope of work.

 Many times, the cost estimate is compiled with an attitude of arriving at the lowest cost to win the project.
-This can sometimes lead to cost overruns when actual work is executed and thus should be optimized during the estimation phase of the project.
+This can sometimes lead to cost overruns in construction projects when actual work is executed and thus should be optimized during the estimation phase of the project.

 Scope & Design Changes / Change Orders / Contract Terms:

 All construction is directly driven by the engineering design so the defective design or modifications will inevitably be destined for cost overruns.

 Design changes could come from the contractor side as a result of human error, site changes, or owner requests for scope changes.

 Human errors could be avoided by proper training and experienced staff as detailed above whereas any changes from the client-side should be dealt with with proper change orders.